sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 <img align="center" src="./images/ceo/CEO_publish.png" hspace="15" vspace="10" width="700">

 **Don't forget you still have the Geo-Dashboard to make!**
+Open the Geo-Dash via the Project Edit page through the `Configure Geo-Dash` button.
 You can copy the Geo-Dash from another project or you can make your own by using the `Add Widget` button.
 Then you can choose the type of widget tool you would like and set the parameters. `Create` the widget and then resize it as you wish.

 <img align="center" src="./images/ceo/CEO_geodash_button.png" hspace="15" vspace="10" width="500">

 <img align="center" src="./images/ceo/CEO_geodash_degradation_widget.png" hspace="15" vspace="10" width="500">

-### *Tip for the Geo-Dashboard*
+### <span style="color: blue;">**Tip for the Geo-Dashboard*</span>
-The Degradation Widget is especially useful because you can view the time series graph and immediately inspect the Landsat imagery for any points along that graph.
+<span style="color: blue;">*The Degradation Widget is especially useful because you can view the time series graph and immediately inspect the Landsat imagery for any points along that graph.</span>

 Publish your project when you have tested it's functionallity using the draft `Collect` button on on the project editing page and have finalized your design.
 Most features of the project cannot be changed once you publish, but worst case scenario if you make a mistake and need to make a change, you can use the project you made as a starting *Template* for a new project.